Angela-Sin/access-granted/README.md

  ### Collaboration Tools

-The team used [Slack](https://slack.com/) for quick collaboration purposes and Github projects to track User Stories, Bugs and Time plan.
+The team used [Slack](https://slack.com/) for quick collaboration purposes and Github projects to track User Stories, Bugs, and Time plans.

-The Team used slack team channel Canvas to ensure everyone stayed updated on project progress and discussions. [canvas](https://code-institute-room.slack.com/canvas/C080JB3ETHU)
+The Team used Slack team channel Canvas to ensure everyone stayed updated on project progress and discussions. [canvas](https://code-institute-room.slack.com/canvas/C080JB3ETHU)

 *<span style="color: blue;">[Back to Content](#content)</span>*